thaitiel-upen/github-getting-started/README.md

 ```
 ### Step 2: Edit the HTML File
 1. Open the index.html file in your code editor.
-2. Add the following section below the "About Me" section:
+2. Add the following section below:

 ```
 <h2>My Hobbies</h2>